glytching/dragoman/docs/index.md

 * Local: these are stored within Dragoman
 * Remote: these are read, on demand, from a remote source over HTTP

-#### Caveat

-> Although this application is functional, its primary purpose is to provide a sandbox, a place for trying out technologies.
-Rather than attempting to do so in the context of something simplistic (another chat application or a calculator, perhaps) this application is intended to provide sufficient depth and breath to make any experimentation meaningful and useful.

 #### Datatsets